uprev-mrt/mrt-tutorial/README.md

 # 0) Project Start <a id="start" style="font-size:0.4em;" href="#top">back to top</a>
-At head of the mast branch is the project start.
+At head of the master branch is the project start.
 An STM32 project has already been created to target the STM32L4 ( Their IOT node dev board)

 - Uart1: 115200 baud
 - I2C2